zbw/qualle/README.md

 ``Optimal investment policy of the regulated firm\tConcept0:0.5,Concept1:1\tConcept0,Concept3``

+Alternatively, you can specify an [Annif](https://github.com/NatLibFi/annif) (tested with version 0.58) full-text document corpus combined with the result of the Annif index method applied on the corpus.
+This is a  folder with three files per document:

+* ``doc.annif`` : result of Annif index method
+* ``doc.tsv`` : ground truth
+* ``doc.txt`` : document content

+### Train
-To train a model, use the ``main`` module inside ``qualle``, e.g.:
+To train a model, use the ``train`` mode, e.g.:

-``python -m qualle.main train /path/to/train_data_file /path/to/output/model``
+``qualle train /path/to/train_data_file /path/to/output/model``

 It is also possible to use label calibration using the subthesauri of a thesaurus (such as the [STW](http://zbw.eu/stw/version/latest/about)) as categories (please read the paper for more explanations).
 Consult the help (see above) for the required options.

 ### Evaluate
-You must provide a test data file and the path to a trained model in order to evaluate that model.
+You must provide test data and the path to a trained model in order to evaluate that model.
-The test data file has the same format as the training data file.
 Metrics such as the [explained variation](https://en.wikipedia.org/wiki/Explained_variation) are printed out, describing the quality of the recall prediction (please consult the paper for more information).